Frequently Asked Questions:

 After the stamps are carved, the stamps are hardened to around 59-60 on the Rockwell Hardness Scale and will last a long time when properly cared for.

 6A.
 What sort of metals can my stamps be used on?

 My stamps are designed to be used on softer metals such as silver, gold, copper, aluminum, pewter, brass, and bronze.
 They can also be used with Precious Metal Clay, Silver Art Clay, polymer clay and leather.
-I typically do not recommend they be used on stainless steel as they will dull over time and will not hold up for long-term use, especially with any of the high detailed stamps or stamps with finer lines.
+I typically do not recommend they be used on stainless steel as they will dull or bend over time and will not hold up for long-term use, especially with any of the high detailed stamps or stamps with finer lines.
 If you choose to use these stamps for marking your knives and are stamping them hot, the stamps will loose their temper with multiple uses and will eventually have to be re-tempered to keep them in good working order.

 6B.
 Can I use them on wood as a brand?

 Yes, you can heat them with a torch and burn the designs into wood.
 However, once the stamps have been heated up, the metal will loose it's temper and will no longer be suitable for stamping on metal of any type.

 7. Help!
 I have some stamps that have started to mushroom at the top. what do I do now?